Atlas of plant and animal histology

 G1 PHASE

 The G1 phase (G stands for gap) spans from the end of mitosis to the start of the S phase.
 During the G1 phase, the cell checks the external environment and the intracellular state, and decides whether to continue with the cell cycle, stop, or abandon it.
-It is not only the current state of the cell that is crucial, but also the previous history of events that the mother cell ungerwent.
+It is not only the current state of the cell that is crucial, but also the previous history of events that the mother cell underwent.
 In multicellular organisms, the cell cycle progress is largely influenced by extracellular signals, like cell adhesion, or molecules released by other cells, such as trophic factors, survival factors, and so on.
 There is also internal information about the state of the cell that affects the progress of the cell cycle, like its own health condition, if there is a correct number of cellular components after cell division, or if chromosomes were properly segregated during the previous M phase.
 When external and internal signals are favorable, proliferating cells grow and get ready to enter S phase.

 One main function of the G1 phase is to couple proliferation and cell growth.
-Thus, as smaller is a cell, more time it spends in the G1 phase.
+Thus, the smaller the cell, more the time it spends in the G1 phase.
 The cell size is sensed by the cell through the concentration of some molecules.
 The smaller the size, the higher is the concentrartion.
 It is palusible that cells continue with the cell cycle afte a threshold concentration of specific molecules is reached.
 The dilution of inhibitors of the cell cycle due to the enlarge of the cytoplasm allows the advance to the S phase.
 However, activators of the cell cycle may keep the concentration by a constant gene expression.

 1. Quiting the cell cycle